Salary Calculator Malta

 Tax Year: 2025 – 2026

-Please note that the Government Bonuses (statutory bonus and weekly allowance) are included in the monthly net income but are paid only every six months.
+Please note that the Government Bonuses (statutory bonus and weekly allowance) are included in the monthly net pay, but are paid only every six months.

 Your Take-Home Pay in Other Countries